 Once you’ve figured this out, go to the next step by thinking through what would need to happen for that prospect’s expectations to be blown away.

-What else can you and your team incorporate into your client experience that raises the bar and separates you in the mind of that prospect?
+What else can you and your team incorporate into the client experience that raises the bar and separates you in the mind of that prospect?

 At the end of the day, this will always will be a relationship business.
 People want to do business with people who they genuinely like and trust, and who they believe genuinely cares about them.
 This seems almost glaringly simple on the surface, but it’s awfully easy to lose sight of—especially after you’ve been paid.